pulumi/docs/content/topics/kubernetes.md

                     }
                 }
     list:
-        - Provision Kubernetes clusters on all major cloud providers.
+        - Manage Kubernetes clusters on all major cloud providers.
         - Increase productivity using the full ecosystem of dev tools such as IDE auto-completion, type & error checking, linting, refactoring, and test frameworks to validate Kubernetes clusters, app workloads, or both.
-        - Automate deployments with CI/CD integrations for [Spinnaker](https://www.pulumi.com/blog/unlocking-spinnaker-with-pulumi/), [Octopus](https://www.pulumi.com/blog/deploying-with-octopus-and-pulumi/), [GitHub Actions](https://www.pulumi.com/blog/continuous-delivery-to-any-cloud-using-github-actions-and-pulumi/), [GitLab](https://www.pulumi.com/blog/continuous-delivery-with-gitlab-and-pulumi-on-amazon-eks/), [Azure DevOps](https://www.pulumi.com/blog/cd-made-easy-with-pulumi-and-azure-pipelines/) and [more](https://www.pulumi.com/docs/guides/continuous-delivery/).
+        - Automate Kubernetes deployments with CI/CD integrations for [Spinnaker](/blog/unlocking-spinnaker-with-pulumi/), [Octopus](/blog/deploying-with-octopus-and-pulumi/), [GitHub Actions](/blog/continuous-delivery-to-any-cloud-using-github-actions-and-pulumi/), [GitLab](/blog/continuous-delivery-with-gitlab-and-pulumi-on-amazon-eks/), [Azure DevOps](/blog/cd-made-easy-with-pulumi-and-azure-pipelines/) and [more](/docs/guides/continuous-delivery/).
-        - Seamlessly manage cloud resources with the Pulumi Kubernetes Operator.
+        - Seamlessly manage cloud resources with the [Pulumi Kubernetes Operator](/blog/pulumi-kubernetes-operator).

     cta: REQUEST MORE INFORMATION

 superpowers:
     - title: Run On Any Cloud
       cta: Learn more
-      cta_url: "/docs/get-started"
+      cta_url: "/docs/get-started/kubernetes"
       icon_type: cloud
       description: |
-        With support for all public clouds and dozens of popular infrastructure service providers including private and hybrid clouds, Pulumi gives you the flexibility to run your clusters and workloads where you want to.
+       With support for all public clouds and dozens of popular infrastructure service providers including private and hybrid clouds, Pulumi gives you the flexibility to run your Kubernetes clusters and workloads wherever you want to.

     - title: Reduce Provisioning Time
       cta: Learn more
-      cta_url: "/docs/get-started"
+      cta_url: "/docs/get-started/kubernetes"
       icon_type: provisioning
       description: |
-        With Pulumi you are able to take advantage of the features of programming languages, helping you reduce boilerplate code and ultimately ship applications and infrastructure faster with greater consistency.
+        With Pulumi you are able to take advantage of the features of programming languages, helping you reduce boilerplate code and ultimately ship Kubernetes infrastructure and applications faster with greater consistency.

     - title: Automate Delivery
       cta: Learn more
-      cta_url: "/docs/get-started"
+      cta_url: "/docs/guides/continuous-delivery"
       icon_type: delivery
       description: |
-        You can integrate Pulumi directly with your favorite CI/CD and SCM systems to continuously deliver apps and infrastructure.
+        You can integrate Pulumi directly with your favorite CI/CD and SCM systems to continuously deliver Kubernetes infrastructure and applications.
 Improve the velocity and visibility into your deployments from simple to complex global environments.

     - title: Smart Architecture
       cta: Learn more
-      cta_url: "/docs/get-started"
+      cta_url: "/docs/intro/concepts"
       icon_type: architecture
       description: |
         YAML and templated DSLs force you to write the same boilerplate code over and over.
-Using Pulumi allows you to codify those patterns and best practices so you can stop reinventing the wheel and start inventing the platforms of the future.
+        Pulumi’s Kubernetes library allows you to codify those patterns and best practices so you can stop reinventing the wheel and start inventing the platforms of the future.

     - title: Be Proactive, Not Reactive
       cta: Learn more
-      cta_url: "/docs/get-started"
+      cta_url: "/docs/guides/crossguard"
       icon_type: policy
       description: |
         When you enable Pulumi's Policy as Code feature, you instantly gain the power to prevent mistakes from being deployed.
-Enforce security, compliance, cost controls, and best practices using policies defined in real languages.
+Enforce security, compliance, cost controls, and best practices using policies defined in modern languages.

-    - title: Reduce Deployment Anxiety
+    - title: Reduce Deployment Complexity
       cta: Learn more
-      cta_url: "/docs/get-started"
+      cta_url: "/docs/guides/testing"
       icon_type: testing
       description: |
         Deploying untested code can lead to some unexpected results.
-Pulumi lets you take advantage of common tools, frameworks, and techniques to unit, integration, and property test your infrastructure.
+Pulumi lets you take advantage of common tools, frameworks, and techniques to unit, integration, and property test your Kubernetes infrastructure.
 Ensure your infrastructure is correct before and after deployment.

 detail_sections:
     - title: Continue using the tools you love
       description: |
-        Pulumi has first-class support for popular Kubernetes tools like Helm, Kustomize, YAML, Secret Managers, Open Policy Agent (OPA) and Custom Resource Definitions (CRDs).
+        Pulumi has first-class support for popular Kubernetes tools, such as Helm, Kustomize, YAML, Secret Managers, Open Policy Agent (OPA) and Custom Resource Definitions (CRDs).
       cta: Learn More
       cta_url: "/"
       items:
-          - title: First Class Support
+          - title: Everything In One Place
-            description: Easily make the best use of existing tools such as Helm, and reduce the friction caused by multiple deployment tools and models across complex architectures.
+            description: Easily make the best use of existing Kubernetes tools such as Helm, and reduce the friction caused by multiple deployment tools and models across complex architectures.
             icon: fa-tools

           - title: Efficient Adoption
-            description: There’s no need to rewrite your existing configurations to get started with Pulumi.
+            description: There’s no need to rewrite your existing Kubernetes configurations to get started with Pulumi.
 You can efficiently adopt existing resources to deploy your application to save time and effort.
             icon: fa-book

           - title: Secrets Management
             description: Use Pulumi to ensure secret data is encrypted in transit, at rest, and physically anywhere it gets stored.
 Bring your own preferred cloud encryption provider or use Pulumi's native secrets provider.
             icon: fa-key

-          - title: A Unified Toolchain
+          - title: Pulumi Kubernetes Operator
-            description: Use Pulumi to organize all your tools in one place and give you the flexibility to build sophisticated, cloud native stacks in one unified toolchain.
+            description: The Pulumi Kubernetes Operator gives you a Kubernetes controller that deploys cloud infrastructure for you and your team.
             icon: fa-people-carry

     - title: Kubernetes Best Practices with Pulumi Crosswalk